 As I said, it struggled a little through some of the iceball crud and boilerplate on a wind-affected ridge.
 And when I got below the soft pow into wet and sticky Sierra cement (thanks La Nina), it really didn’t have the float.
 But when I took it in-bounds, man I heard music from the gods.

-I had a session one afternoon at Grand Targhee (Wyoming’s BEST ski resort, just BTW) lapping ungroomed pow fields filled with drops ranging between about 4 and 10 feet and found myself running through all the tricks I’d long ago dialed and forgotten.
+I had a session one-afternoon lapping ungroomed pow fields filled with drops ranging between about 4 and 10 feet and found myself running through all the tricks I’d long ago dialed and forgotten.
 Sure, by the end of the day my old guy knees felt their age.
 But the ability to spin, pop, stomp down the hill, all while devouring chunked up (and sometimes untracked) pow at full tilt reminded me why I first left behind the square world of two planks for the fluid world of one.

 Snowboarding is going downhill on a board and adding some style to spice it up.
 That’s all.